IthaManoj/DashBoard-of-Air-Quality-Index-using-Power-BI/README.md

-# Data Visualization of Air Quality Index in Different Cities
+# Data Visualization of Air Quality Index in Different Cities of India

   This repository contains the power BI dashboard which I have created with the help of data I have.